microsoft/promptflow/examples/tutorials/flow-fine-tuning-evaluation/promptflow-quality-improvement.md

 Run the following command to test your prompt with this dataset:

-Firsr, set the environment variable `base_run_name` to specify the run name.
+First, set the environment variable `base_run_name` to specify the run name.

 ```bash
 base_run_name="base_run"